Evolutionary-Intelligence/PSO-30-SI/PSO30.md

 ## AAMAS

-* Kwa, H.L., Kit, J.L. and Bouffanais, R., 2020, May.
-Optimal swarm strategy for dynamic target search and tracking.
-In Proceedings of the 19th International Conference on Autonomous Agents and MultiAgent Systems (pp. 672-680).
 * Saikia, H., Yang, F. and Peters, C., 2019, May.
 Priority Driven Local Optimization for Crowd Simulation.
 In Proceedings of the 18th International Conference on Autonomous Agents and MultiAgent Systems (pp. 2180-2182).
 * Bell, N. and Oommen, B.J., 2017.
 A novel abstraction for swarm intelligence: particle field optimization.
 Autonomous Agents and Multi-Agent Systems, 31(2), pp.362-385.
 * Bell, N. and Oommen, B.J., 2015, May.
 Particle Field Optimization: A New Paradigm for Swarm Intelligence.
 In Proceedings of the 2015 International Conference on Autonomous Agents and Multiagent Systems (pp. 257-265).